A Communication-First Account of Explanation: A Communication-First Account

-Imagine that a speaker $S$ -- say, Alice in our running example -- is aware of her addressee, $L0$ -- say, Bob -- and how Bob will respond to various possible responses she could give to his ``why?'' question.
-How should Alice choose a response?
+Imagine the speaker $S$ is aware of the listener, and of how he will perform `literal' updates of his beliefs following various possible responses she could give to his ``why?'' question.
+How should the speaker choose a response?